 My blog started to generate some serious traction.
 And low and behold, I started gaining traffic and regular readers on an exponential growth scale.

 While last year’s profits were pretty decent for MyWifeQuitHerJob.com, this year I’m happy to announce that my blog is on track to exceed 6 figures in income for the first time!
+(Update: A strong second half of the year allowed me to destroy this number:))

 After years and years of slogging away at the keyboard, I’m ecstatic that I’m finally seeing some monetary reward.